descendsphere/route-render/docs/DESIGN.md

     *   Applies the final calculated speed and direction to the Cesium `Clock` multiplier.

 ### 3.5. `Person` & Other Services
+*   `PoiService`: Now uses a robust fallback strategy (`name`, `name:en`, `alt_name`, `old_name`) to find a valid name for POIs, significantly reducing the number of "Unnamed" features.
-*   These components remain as previously designed, providing specific, modular functionalities (Person entity, POI fetching, etc.).
+*   Other components remain as previously designed, providing specific, modular functionalities.

 ## 4. Data Flow (State-Driven)